 Citizens' digital skills are one of the important indicators of the digital transformation of society.
 They are recognized in various domestic strategic documents and, in particular, in the Digital Skills Development Strategy 2020-2024 (hereinafter: the Strategy).
 It follows the European framework which was defined in 2017, after numerous expert meetings, academic research, analysis, redefining and supplementing of previous models, through DigComp 2.0.
 The Strategy defines digital skills as "possession of appropriate knowledge, skills and conduct in accordance with the needs of individuals and the society under conditions of modern rapid ICT development in the 21st century" (Strategy, 2020: 1).
-In order to understand the starting point of this research, as well as the difference between skills and competences, the European framework of digital competences will first be briefly described and how it is reflected in the national public policies.
+In order to understand the framework, as well as the difference between skills and competences, the European framework of digital competences will first be briefly described and how it is reflected in the national public policies.
 Then, the results of research on digital competence programs in Serbia that were offered in 2020 through formal and non-formal education will be presented.
-The research was conducted in two stages.
-In the first, relevant data were collected and this phase was completed on the last day of December 2020.
-The second was the analysis of data, the outcome of which is the report in front of you.
+The research included two phases.
+In the first phase, relevant data were collected and this phase was completed on the last day of December 2020.
+In the second phase, the data were analyzed, the outcome of which is the report in front of you.
 The results represent the first comprehensive mapping of the current situation when it comes to digital competence programs in Serbia.
 The database is open for further additions and modifications.
 Finally, based on the mapped situation, recommendations were offered for possible further development of these programs along with promotion of cooperation between various stakeholders.
-We hope that the findings will be useful to all those who participate in the design of such programs for different social groups, researchers and decision makers.
+We hope that the findings in front of you will be useful to everyone involved in designing such programs for different social groups as well as researchers and decision makers.